 Even though there was a class of new board members joining at the same time, there had been no separate gathering to provide any information to enable them to hit the ground running.

-“Oh, just take Bob’s – he’s not coming tonight.”
-Bob has been on the board for years.
+“Oh, just take Daniel’s – he’s not coming tonight.”
+Daniel has been on the board for years.

 The binder contained a wealth of current and past information, including many pages of past board meeting minutes.
 But there was no time to review it before the board meeting started.

 Sofia was lost – it’s like she started reading a book in the fourteenth chapter.

 She discovered that decisions were often made by mysterious committees.
 There was an executive committee.
 It seemed to have a lot of power.
 She wasn’t too sure who was on it.